EcoCareSoftwareEngineering/backend/docs/API.md

 All endpoints return `Status Code 200` for success and `Status Code 500` for errors.

-For more information on data stored in the database see [models.py](../app/models.py)
+For more information on data stored in the database see [models.py](../app/models.py).

-Future addition that might not be added but be aware: Login endpoint will return an authorisation token which must be sent in the header under "token" to all endpoints.
-The touchscreen should make an implicit login call with the credentials Username: "touchscreen", Password: "password" to get its token.
+## Authentication

+To use the API all requests must be accompanied with an Authentication token in request headers.
+The token is aquired by sending a request to `.../accoutns/login/` with valid login credentials.
+The API will respond with a token to be used in future requests. `.../accounts/.../` are only endpoints that do not require a token for obvious reasons.

+The touchscreen frontend should use the following login credentials and make an automatic call upon startup:
+- Username: "touchscreen"
+- Password: "touchscreenPassword"

 Overview:
 - General